telerik/ajax-docs/api/server/Telerik.Web.UI.Widgets/DirectoryItem.md

 `System.Void`

+###  RemoveLastSeparator

+Utility method used when serializing.
+Removes the last javascript array separator from the underlying
+            StringBuilder of writer.

+#### Returns

+`System.Void`

 ###  Serialize

 Serializes the directory item into a javascript array.
 This method should be overridden only when developing
             a custom FileBrowser control.

-#### Parameters

-#### writer `System.IO.StringWriter`

-a StringWriter used as a target for the serialization.

-#### Returns

-`System.Void`

-###  SerializeContent

-Serializes the children of the directory item as a javascript array.
-            Recursively calls the Serialize methods of all child objects.

 #### Parameters